50 Incredible Things To Do in Argentina

 39. Visit Che Guevara’s house

-The famous Cuban revolutionary was in fact an Argentine.
+The famous revolutionary was in fact an Argentine.
 Ernesto “Che” Guevara was born in Rosario just north of Buenos Aires, but spent most of his childhood in Alta Gracia, near Córdoba, after a doctor recommended the move to help with Che’s asthma.

 The family’s home is now a museum.
 The Museo Casa de Ernesto Che Guevara has mementos from Che’s early life, including a reproduction of his childhood bedroom.